 You can just hold a dumbbell in each hand or a stress ball with both hands if you are looking for more of a challenge during a single-leg squat at your home.

-4. Your arms can be by on your front to balance your body.
+- Your arms can be on your front to balance your body.

-6. Now, start to push your hips back as you below into a squat form.
+- Now, start to push your hips back as you blow into a squat form.

-8.6.2 How to do a Single-leg Squat with the help of Chair at home
+8.6.2 How to do a Single-leg Squat with the help of a Chair at home

 If you are a beginner or if balancing is hard for you during the single-leg squat, you can do this move with the help of a chair at your home.

-The single-leg squat move presentations slightly several benefits than the simple squat move.
+The single-leg squat move presents slightly several benefits than the simple squat move.

 Experts found that the single-leg squat move provided participants to achieve the same load of muscle activity in the hamstring, abdominal muscles calf, and hip but with less impact on the spine.